wentuoc/tp/docs/DeveloperGuide.md

 ##### 1.1 Design Overview

 ###### Function
-MealCommand is responsible for fetching the user meals from the MealManager and displaying them via the UserInterface.
+RecipesCommand is responsible for fetching the recipes list from the MealManager and displaying them via the UserInterface.

 ###### Design Goals

 **Single Responsibility:**
-- RecipesCommand only deals with retrieving the user-selected meal list and forwarding it to the UI.
+- RecipesCommand only deals with retrieving the recipes list and forwarding it to the UI.

 **Decoupling:**
 - By isolating the command logic from both the UI and data management, future changes in either will have minimal impact.